FAQ for staff

-Contact the person responsible for the VFU/Internship to get information regarding your visit.
+Contact the person responsible for the VFU/Internship to get information regarding the visit.

-FAQ about covid-19 at the Public Health Agency of Swedens website.
+FAQ about covid-19 External link, opens in new window. at the Public Health Agency of Swedens website.

-The European Centre for Disease Prevention and Control also updates their website continously regarding the corona virus.
+The European Centre for Disease Prevention and Control also updates their website External link, opens in new window. continously regarding the corona virus.